Try Transformer for Snowflake

 Specify the following Snowflake properties, as needed.

-If you have already created pipelines and configured Snowflake settings in your StreamSets account, the following properties might already be configured with default properties.
+If you have already created pipelines and configured Snowflake settings in your IBM StreamSets account, the following properties might already be configured with default properties.
 Update them as needed.

-If you have not saved Snowflake pipeline defaults to your StreamSets account, the Snowflake URL, role, warehouse, database, and schema that you specify below are also saved to your StreamSets account for use with subsequent pipelines.
+If you have not saved Snowflake pipeline defaults to your IBM StreamSets account, the Snowflake URL, role, warehouse, database, and schema that you specify below are also saved to your account for use with subsequent pipelines.

 General Property Description Snowflake URL If empty, enter your Snowflake account URL.
 For example: https://<yourcompany>.snowflakecomputing.com